Used Instrument Guide

 Q: How does my child obtain an instrument?

 A: There are several vendors we recommend where you can purchase or rent an instrument.
-The directors have secured the services of the Marshall Music Company to assist you in making the best choice.
-Parents are under no obligation to purchase or rent an instrument through Marshall Music, although we highly encourage you to consider using one of their high-quality instruments.
-Marshall Music has adapted their rental program during the covid pandemic to an online system.
-The instrument will be shipped directly to you at your home.
-If you are in need of an instrument, visit this link for more information - https://www.marshallmusic.com/rentals If you already have an instrument you’d like to use, please bring it to band class the first week and have the director check it for quality.
+The directors have secured the services of the Port Huron Music Center to assist you in making the best choice.
+Parents are under no obligation to purchase or rent an instrument through Port Huron Music Center, although we highly encourage you to consider using one of their high-quality instruments.
+PHMS wil be here in Flushing for a rental night in which you can walk away with all the supplies you need for band.
+If you are in need of an instrument, visit this link for more information - https://www.porthuronmusic.com If you already have an instrument you’d like to use, please bring it to band class the first week and have the director check it for quality.

 As with most products, there is a large variety of musical instrument models and brands available to the consumer.
 As you would expect, there is an equally large range of quality among these instruments as well.
 The Flushing Band Program is not in the business of selling or promoting specific musical instruments or music companies.
 However, it is in everyone’s best interest that parents purchase or rent a quality instrument from a reputable vendor.